daisygunn/heiwa-gallery/MANUAL-TESTING.md

 1. As a **user** I can intuitively navigate through the site so that I can view desired content.
 2. As a **user** I can find a navigation bar and footer so that I can see what content there is on the website.
 3. As a **user** I can get key information about the gallery from the landing page so that I can spend less time having to search for information.

-- The navigation bar remains at the top constantly so it can always be seen by the user.
-Each page is clearly named and there are dropdowns for subsections of the website so that there isn't too much information in the navbar.
+- The navigation bar is fixed at the top of the screen, meaning it is always seen by the user, allowing the user to navigate through the content easily & intuitively.
+Each nav link is named with an obvious link to the page content, for the shop and admin links there are dropdowns for subsections of the website so that there isn't too much information in the navbar.

 ![](assets/images/nav-bar-laptop.jpg)

 - The footer is at the bottom of the page but isn't fixed and contains key information about the gallery.
-Contact details, opening times, social media links & address are items that will be frequently searched for by a user, so placing them in the footer makes it easier to find.
+Contact details, opening times, social media links & the gallery address are all items that will be frequently searched for by a user, so placing them in the footer makes them easier to find thus ensuring that the user can obtain key information quickly.

 ![](assets/images/laptop-footer.jpg)

 4. As a **user** I am notified about any changes I have made so that I have a clear understanding of what has been completed/updated/failed.

-- I have used bootstrap toasts to display messages to the user at various points, the success toast is used often and when adding a product to the basket also displays a short basket overview:
+- I have used bootstrap toasts to display messages to the user at various points throughout their customer journey.
+The success toast is used often and when adding a product to the basket also displays a short basket overview:

 ![](assets/images/add-to-basket-toast.jpg)

-- I have also used info, warning and error toasts to display different messages:
+- I have also used info, warning and error toasts to display various other messages; this ensures the user has awareness of any changes that have been made or have been unsuccessful:

 ![](assets/images/info-toast.jpg)
 ![](assets/images/not-authorised-toast.jpg)